apache/pulsar/site2/docs/io-elasticsearch-sink.md

 mapping of the primary key using the `primaryFields` configuration entry.<br /><br />The `DELETE` operation can be performed when the primary key is not empty and the remaining value is empty.
-Use the `nullValueAction` to configure this behaviour.
+Use the `nullValueAction` to configure this behavior.
 The default configuration simply ignores such empty values.

 ### Map multiple indexes